 Some of the things homeowners can do include:

 - Seal up cracks and holes – if you have vents leading outside, holes in the roof, holes from cable television or electrical wires, holes in siding due to damage, it all has to be sealed up.
-Door sweeps should be installed for garage doors and any exterior door and, if possible, include steel fibers which mice cannot chew through.
+Door sweeps should be installed for garage doors and any exterior door and, if possible, include steel fibers that mice cannot chew through.
 Make sure screens to patios and near exterior doors are sealed up and holes repaired.

 - Keep tall grass and vegetation in check – mice will easily set up their nests in tall grass near homes.
 This is why having an empty lot next to your home with unkempt grass and vegetation can create a mouse infestation in your own home.
 Since mice breed fast, they quickly outgrow tall grass areas and will seek new areas to build their nests.
-Living next door to open fields which are overgrown can also lead to mice.
+Living next door to open fields that are overgrown can also lead to mice.
 Trimming back plants and vegetation from your home is important.
 Any tall grass or vegetation next to your home or business can give them easy access to the building.

 - Remove piles of wood and hiding places from yards – mice will hide just about anywhere.
-If you have overgrown areas around your yard, or debris, garbage, wood piles near your home and within your yard, you are creating hiding places for mice.
+If you have overgrown areas around your yard, or debris, garbage, woodpiles near your home and within your yard, you are creating hiding places for mice.
 This can quickly lead to mice finding a way into your home.

-As for options which the internet tells you will repel mice, there is no hard data showing any of them work.
+As for options that the internet tells you will repel mice, there is no hard data showing any of them work.
 Mothballs, fabric softener sheets, peppermint, and other substances have all been claimed by some to be effective DIY methods of keeping mice away.
 Ehrlich Pest Control cannot guarantee any of these methods will work and even if they appear to work at first, may not continue to work permanently.

 Ehrlich Pest Control specialists are familiar with mice, the various species of mice, and how they get inside your home or business.
 Our technicians can spot the reasons mice are getting inside and offer solutions to stop them from doing so.
 Also, Ehrlich Pest Control can offer solutions to get rid of the mouse infestation currently on your property and then prevent a return.